In-house of horrors: Why energy retailers are turning away from self-builds

 There simply aren’t solutions out there that can boast the level of energy experience and expertise that Gorilla can.
 There’s no need for extensive customisation for energy scenarios; Gorilla’s applications work for energy retailers out-of-the-box.
 At the same time, Gorilla’s delivery process is flexible and able to fit to the unique needs of each customer.

-Data siloes are almost inevitable with in-house software as they are inextricably tied to the experts who built them.
-It’s difficult to train new users or socialize findings to the wider organisation.
+Data silos are almost inevitable with in-house software as they are inextricably tied to the experts who built them.
+It’s difficult to train new users or socialise findings to the wider organisation.
 Gorilla overcomes these problems.
 It’s a system that is fully auditable and transparent, allowing anyone to understand how results are produced and where data is stored.
 New staff can learn how the company does pricing or forecasting with industry learning certifications, leading to teams building knowledge across pricing, analytics, data, sales, and IT.

 What is more, TCO ends up lower when you opt for Gorilla.
 Buying a SaaS platform like Gorilla gives you a completely different time-to-value; Gorilla has achieved go-live times of under 6 months with some customers, and an MVP can be ready even sooner.
 Can you wait for 18+ months for an in-house team to return something functional?